revoxltd/pages-admin-docs/getting_started.md

 ###Whats Inside demo
-This folder contains all the demo files that we have shown in the live version for reference, you may wish to import code to your project from that.
+This folder contains all the demo files that we have shown in the live version for your reference.
+You may wish to import code to your project from that.
 This is only used for reference and we do no recommend to start your project from demo files.
 Contains files for both AngularJS and jQuery users

 ###Whats Inside grunt and gulp